maxxiimo/the-front-end-manifesto/Foundation Styles.md

 - Finally, with our starter styles in place, we took a look at preprocessors in general, and frameworks that significantly cut down on our front end development time.

 With all of this work you are more than ready to begin building an app; with your best foot forward.
-Our next chapters will focus on coding your front end based on mockups provided by designers, or just simply creating a look and feel from scratch by taking on the role of Information Architect.
+If you want to go the extra mile, and I suggest you do, our next chapter will focus on a solid foundation for small screens, i.e. mobile browsers.

 [starter CSS]:          https://github.com/maxxiimo/base-css
 [Foundation Markup]:    https://github.com/maxxiimo/the-front-end-manifesto/blob/master/Foundation%20Markup.md